ancient-greek-philosophy

 b.
 Metafisica

 Perhaps the most famous of Plato’s metaphysical concepts is his notion of the so-called “forms” or “ideas.”
 The Greek words that we translate as “form” or “idea” are eidos and idea.
 Both of these words are rooted in verbs of seeing.
-Così, the eidos of something is its look, forma, or form.
+Così, the eidos of something is its look, forma, o forma.
 Ma, as many philosophers do, Plato manipulates this word and has it refer to immaterial entities.
 Why is it that one can recognize that a maple is a tree, an oak is a tree, and a Japanese fir is a tree?
 What is it that unites all of our concepts of various trees under a unitary category of Tree?
 It is the form of “tree” that allows us to understand anything about each and every tree, but Plato does not stop there.

 The forms can be interpreted not only as purely theoretical entities, but also as immaterial entities that give being to material entities.
 Each tree, Per esempio, is what it is insofar as it participates in the form of Tree.
 Each human being, Per esempio, is different from the next, but each human being is human to the extent that he/she participates in the form of Human Being.
 This material-immaterial emphasis seems directed ultimately towards Plato’s epistemology.
 Cioè, if anything can be known, it is the forms.
 Since things in the world are changing and temporal, we cannot know them; pertanto, forms are unchanging and eternal beings that give being to all changing and temporal beings in the world, if knowledge is to be certain and clear.
 In altre parole, we cannot know something that is different from one moment to the next.
 The forms are therefore pure ideas that unify and stabilize the multiplicity of changing beings in the material world.

 The forms are the ultimate reality, and this is shown to us in the Allegory of the Cave.
 In discussing the importance of education for a city, Socrates produces the Allegory of the Cave in Plato’s Republic (514a-518b).
 We are to imagine a cave wherein lifelong prisoners dwell.
 These prisoners do not know that they are prisoners since they have been held captive their entire lives.
 They are shackled such that they are incapable of turning their heads.
-Behind them is a fire, and small puppets or trinkets of various things—horses, stones, people, and so forth—are being moved in front of the fire.
+Behind them is a fire, and small puppets or trinkets of various things—horses, stones, persone, and so forth—are being moved in front of the fire.
 Shadows of these trinkets are cast onto a wall in front of the prisoners.
 The prisoners take this world of shadows to be reality since it is the only thing they ever see.

 Se, Tuttavia, we suppose that one prisoner is unshackled and is forced to make his way out of the cave, we can see the process of education.
 All'inizio, the prisoner sees the fire, which casts the shadows he formerly took to be reality.
 He is then led out of the cave.
 After his eyes painfully adjust to the sunlight, he first sees only the shadows of things, and then the things themselves.
 After this, he realizes that it is the sun by which he sees the things, and which gives life to the things he sees.
 The sun is here analogous to the form of the Good, which is what gives life to all beings and enables us most truly to know all beings.

 The concept of the forms is criticized in Plato’s Parmenides.
 This dialogue shows us a young Socrates, whose understanding of the forms is being challenged by Parmenides.
 Parmenides first challenges the young Socrates about the scope of the forms.
-It seems absurd, thinks Parmenides, to suppose stones, hair, or bits of dirt of their own form (130c-d).
+It seems absurd, thinks Parmenides, to suppose stones, capelli, or bits of dirt of their own form (130c-d).
 He then presents the famous “third man” argument.
 The forms are supposed to be unitary.
 The multiplicity of large material things, Per esempio, participate in the one form of Largeness, which itself does not participate in anything else.
 Parmenides argues against this unity: “So another form of largeness will make its appearance, which has emerged alongside largeness itself and the things that partake of it, and in turn another over all these, by which all of them will be large.
 Each of your forms will no longer be one, but unlimited in multitude” (132a-b).
 In altre parole, is the form of Largeness itself large?
 Se è così, it would need to participate in another form of Largeness, which would itself need to participate in another form, e così via.

 Insomma, we can see that Plato is tentative about what is now considered his most important theory.
 Infatti, in his Seventh Letter, Plato says that talking about the forms at all is a difficult matter.
 “These things…because of the weakness of language, are just as much concerned with making clear the particular property of each object as the being of it.
 On this account no sensible man will venture to express his deepest thoughts in words, especially in a form which is unchangeable, as is true of written outlines” (343).
-The forms are beyond words or, at best, words can only approximately reveal the truth of the forms.
+The forms are beyond words or, nella migliore delle ipotesi, words can only approximately reveal the truth of the forms.
 Ancora, Plato seems to take it on faith that, if there is knowledge to be had, there must be these unchanging, eternal beings.

 c.
 Epistemologia

 We can say that, per Platone, if there is to be knowledge, it must be of eternal, unchanging things.
 The world is constantly in flux.
-It is therefore strange to say that one has knowledge of it, when one can also claim to have knowledge of, Dire, arithmetic or geometry, which are stable, unchanging things, according to Plato.
+It is therefore strange to say that one has knowledge of it, when one can also claim to have knowledge of, Dire, arithmetic or geometry, which are stable, unchanging things, secondo Platone.
 Cioè, it seems absurd that one’s ideas about changing things are on a par with one’s ideas about unchanging things.
 Inoltre, like Cratylus, we might wonder whether our ideas about the changing world are ever accurate at all.
 Our ideas, Dopotutto, tend to be much like a photograph of a world, but unlike the photograph, the world continues to change.
 Così, Plato reserves the forms as those things about which we can have true knowledge.

 How we get knowledge is difficult.
 The problem of acquiring knowledge gave rise to “Meno’s Paradox” in Plato’s Meno.
 In their search for the nature of virtue, Meno asks Socrates, “How will you look for [virtù], Socrate, when you do not know at all what it is?
 How will you aim to search for something you do not know at all?
 If you should meet with it, how will you know that this is the thing that you did not know?"
 (Meno, 80d-e).
 If one wants to know X, this implies that he/she does not know X now.
 Se è così, then it seems that one cannot even begin to ask about X. In altre parole, it seems that one must already know X in order to ask about it in the first place, but if one already knows X, then there is nothing to ask.
 Even if one could ask, one would not know when he/she has the answer since one did not know what he/she was looking for in the first place.

 Socrates answers this “debaters argument” with the theory of recollection, claiming that he has heard others talk about this “divine matter” (81a).
 The theory of recollection rests upon the assumption that the human soul is immortal.
 The soul’s immortality entails, says Socrates, that the soul has seen and known all things since it has always been.
 Somehow, the soul “forgets” these things upon its incarnation, and the task of knowledge is to recollect them (81b-e).
 Questo, Ovviamente, is a poor argument, but Plato knows this, given his preface that it is a “divine matter,” and Socrates’ insistence that we must believe it (not know it or be certain of it) rather than the paradox Meno mentions.
 Così, Socrates famously goes on to show recollection in action through a series of questions posed to Meno’s slave.
 Through a series of leading questions, Meno’s slave provides the answer to a geometrical problem that he did not previously know—or more precisely, he recollects knowledge that he had previously forgotten.
 We might imagine that this is akin to the “light bulb” moment when something we did not previously understand suddenly becomes clear.
-At any rate, Socrates shows Meno how the human mind mysteriously, when led in the proper fashion, can arrive at knowledge on its own.
+In ogni caso, Socrates shows Meno how the human mind mysteriously, when led in the proper fashion, can arrive at knowledge on its own.
 This is recollection.

 Di nuovo, the forms are the most knowable beings and, COSÌ, presumably are those beings that we recollect in knowledge.
 Plato offers another image of knowing in his Republic.
 True understanding (noesis) is of the forms.
 Below this, there is thought (dianoia), through which we think about things like mathematics and geometry.
 Below this is belief (pistis), where we can reason about things that we sense in our world.
 The lowest rung of the ladder is imagination (eikasia), where our mind is occupied with mere shadows of the physical world (509d-511e).
 The image of the Divided Line is parallel to the process of the prisoner emerging from the cave in the Allegory of the Cave, and to the Sun/Good analogy.
 Comunque, real knowledge is knowledge of the forms, and is that for which the true philosopher strives, and the philosopher does this by living the life of the best part of the soul—reason.